clanfear/SOC321/docs/syllabus.md

 The textbooks for this course are all available freely online as digital versions.
 Print versions are available---and affordable---if desired.

+> I am considering using [*Statistical Thinking for the 21st Century*](http://statsthinking21.org/index.html)
+> by Russell A. Poldrack as a primary text, but must review it in depth first.

 * *[R for Data Science](http://r4ds.had.co.nz/index.html)* by Garrett Grolemund and Hadley Wickham, a great general introduction to R programming for data management and analysis.